KateHyoung/UTDEventData/README.md

 ![](vignettes/figures/fig1.jpg){width=70%}

 Military related fights between Rusia and Syria from January 2018 to March 2018 are depicted by month.
-Event types are articulated by CAMEO codes in a phoenix real-time data.
+Event types are articulated by [CAMEO codes](http://eventdata.parusanalytics.com/data.dir/cameo.html) in Phoenix real-time data.
 Various ways to analysis these data can be made by research topics and interests.

 ## Vignette
 The vignette is shown after installing the package and typing the following code in R console.